Vukasin3D/Banana-Launcher/readme.md

 Because this project in **Android** may not be possible to use customisable hosting.

 Thats warned.
-Now you can go back tp main.py and run the code.
+Now you can go back to main.py and run the code.